engineeramr/simple_shell/README.md

-This file is made by Amr ALy
+Simple shell project made by Amr ALy using vs code
-for project Simple shell